Self-employed income protection

 Does sick pay for self-employed workers exist?

-What does income protection for self-employed people generally cover?
+What does self-employed income protection generally cover?

 How much self-employed income protection cover do I need?